ddtraveller/TEFLTools/README.md

     time.sleep(2)  # Pause for 2 seconds after Anthropic call
     return message.content[0].text if message.content else ""
 ```

+## Timor Ohin! / Timor Today!
+In scripts/Timor_Today is an html file for a fake news website.
+It might be fun for members of the community or students to 'get hired' by the website and have them take some video cameras or just themselves around and report on the goings on in Timor Leste.
+This could be distributed over many P.C. sites or just one.

 ## Rekursu / Resources